 At the end of April, the School Board's true motives became clear.
 The Board, meeting in private under their new Chairman, Robert Brown, approved the following resolution proposed by Stocks:

-of the school, resolve that Mr James Mitchell be instructed
+best interests of the school, resolve that Mr James Mitchell be

-to resume his duties as headmaster under the Board
+instructed to resume his duties as headmaster under the Board on the